colethecoder/colethecoder.github.com/_posts/2012-09-06-Netduino-Plus-DHCP-Fun-And-Games.md

 The first project I tried was to create a little webserver and I found a great "hello world" example here: [http://netduinohacking.blogspot.co.uk/2011/03/netduino-plus-web-server-hello-world.html](http://netduinohacking.blogspot.co.uk/2011/03/netduino-plus-web-server-hello-world.html)

 The tutorial is pretty thorough but I ran into an interesting problem when outputting the assigned IP address out to the debug console while the device was attached to my router via ethernet via the code below:

+{% highlight c# %}
+socket = new Socket(AddressFamily.InterNetwork,SocketType.Stream, ProtocolType.Tcp);
+socket.Bind(new IPEndPoint(IPAddress.Any, 80));
+Debug.Print(Microsoft.SPOT.Net.NetworkInformation.NetworkInterface.GetAllNetworkInterfaces()[0].IPAddress);
+socket.Listen(10);
+ListenForRequest();
+{% endhighlight %}

 <script src="https://gist.github.com/3660121.js"> </script>